 I took a slow, breathless step forward.
 Then another one.
 The air grew colder.
 I remembered what Titus had called the old man he’d given us.
 “Barbarian wizard.”
 I came to the nearest row of cages, then grabbed one corner and thrust my head half past it to peak around.

 The shrunken savage waited for me.
-He crouched in shadow, filling the stables his with heavy rasps.
+He crouched in shadow, filling the stables with his heavy rasps.
 He raised a hand, holding out something limp and dripping.
 Inhuman gurgles rose from his throat, formed into grotesque utterances by cracked lips.
 My animals reared into a chorus of howls and moans.
 I fled, bolting into the embrace of night.
 I still felt him leering after me, even through the stable walls.
 Cackling laughter chased me as I ran for the guards.

 A quarter hour later I returned with five guards at my back, ready for war.
 I’d told them what we faced, warned them of the black magics we might find within.
 They’d stopped at the storeroom to arm themselves with the swords and shields used by the gladiators.
 Already the stables looked less menacing, with the guards escorting me.
 They entered with shields raised, swords ready to strike.